dually8/Ionic3-Workshop/README.md

 Now just run through the `todo` points in the project to complete the functionality/tests. :)

-Completed project will be in a separate branch
+Completed project will be in the `master` branch while the incomplete code will be in the `incomplete` branch.